bentrombley/datafox-eng-blog/_drafts/nodejs-best-practices.md

 But that’s generally a bad idea because you’ve closely tied your interface to your implementation.
 That means if you decide to change your implementation to do something asynchronous, like fetching a cached value, you now have to change all of your callers.
 In practice you’ll run into a lot of bugs where the function actually returns nothing (undefined) or fails to call a callback, making your program hang.

 NodeJS requires you to invert the usual sequential way of solving problems into an asynchronous set of callbacks.
 Embrace it.
-Once wrap your head around this inverted idea, it’s actually a lot of fun and powerful.
+Once you wrap your head around this inverted idea, it’s actually a lot of fun and powerful.
 Have you ever tried to run parallel database queries in PHP?

 Use the async library to organize your callbacks